Skip to main content

 As we have established, you should, at a minimum, maintain your own 401(k) contributions.
 However, if you can afford it, you may want to consider raising the amount you’re putting into your retirement savings account.
 That will help compensate for the fact that your employer has stopped contributing.
 An increase of $25 to $100 per payday can have a sizable impact on your retirement funds over time.

-You should consider cutting back in some other disposable areas, such as on coffee, eating out, or streaming services.
+You should consider cutting back in some other disposable areas, such as coffee, eating out, or streaming services.
 Then redirect the money into your retirement account.
 Again, it doesn’t have to be a huge amount.
 Even a small increase will help you get to a comfortable retirement.
-Push yourself out of your financial comfort zone and you might be surprised at how much you can contribute to your 401(k) account.
+Push yourself out of your financial comfort zone, and you might be surprised at how much you can contribute to your 401(k) account.

 Redirect Money To an IRA